Remi Fani-Kayode: Political career

-Again, in 1954, Oloye Fani-Kayode was elected into the Federal House of Assembly on the platform of Chief Obafemi Awolowo's Action Group, and he continued his fight for Nigeria's Independence from there.
+Again, in 1954, Fani-Kayode was elected into the Federal House of Assembly on the platform of Chief Obafemi Awolowo's Action Group, and he continued his fight for Nigeria's Independence from there.
 He was the Assistant Federal Secretary of the Action Group and in that respect, he played a pivotal role, with the Federal Secretary, Chief Ayo Rosiji, in the organisation and administration of the Action Group.
 He, alongside Chief Awolowo, S. O. Ighodaro, E. O. Eyo, Adeyemi Lawson and S. G. Ikoku, represented the Action Group at the 1957 London Constitutional Conference.

 In 1957, he led the team of Action Group lawyers, who represented and fought for the people of the Northern minorities at the Willinks minorities Commission in their quest for the creation of a middle belt region, which would have been carved out of the old Northern Region of Nigeria.
 In July 1958, he moved the motion for Nigeria's independence in the Federal House of Assembly (the minutes of Hansard, 1958; p.
-269; Professor Onabamiro's "Perspectives on Nigeria's History", p.
+269; Professor Onabamiro's Perspectives on Nigeria's History, p.
 140).

-In 1959, Remilekun Fani-Kayode resigned from the Action Group and joined the National Council of Nigeria and the Cameroons, an opposition party.
+In 1959, Fani-Kayode resigned from the Action Group and joined the National Council of Nigeria and the Cameroons, an opposition party.
 In 1960, he was elected the leader of the NCNC in the Western House of Assembly.
 In 1963, he was elected Deputy Premier of the old Western Region of Nigeria under Chief Samuel Akintola, on the platform of the Nigerian National Democratic Party.
 He was also appointed Minister of Local Government Affairs for the Western Region the same year.

-In the early hours of the morning of 15 January 1966, Major Kaduna Nzeogwu, a Nigerian Army officer of Igbo extraction, attempted to effect the first military coup d'état in the history of Nigeria.
+In the early hours of the morning of 15 January 1966, Major Kaduna Nzeogwu, a Nigerian Army officer, attempted to effect the first military coup d'état in the history of Nigeria.
 The attempt, though ultimately unsuccessful, resulted in a lot of bloodshed and many senior members of the ruling party, the military and the government of the day, were brutally killed.
-Early that morning, the coupists, under the command of Captain Emmanuel Nwobosi, stormed and attacked the home of Chief Remi Fani-Kayode, the Deputy Premier of the Western Region.
-Fani-Kayode was brutalised by the mutineers in front of his family and in the presence of his son, Femi Fani-Kayode, who was to become Nigeria's Minister of Aviation 40 years later.
+Early that morning, the coupists, under the command of Captain Emmanuel Nwobosi, stormed and attacked the home of Fani-Kayode, the Deputy Premier of the Western Region.
+Fani-Kayode was brutalised by the mutineers in front of his family and in the presence of his son, Femi Fani-Kayode, who became Nigeria's Minister of Aviation 40 years later.
 He was then whisked away by them to an unknown destination.
 After leaving Fani-Kayode's home, the mutineers, with Fani-Kayode in their custody, went to the Ibadan home of Chief S.L.
 Akintola, who was Premier of the Western Region.
 They entered his house as well, and murdered him in front of his family.
 They also wounded his grandson and daughter-in-law.